 Rule 11.
 Pleas.

-(b) A defendant may plead not guilty, guilty, no contest, not guilty by reason of insanity, or guilty and mentally ill.
+(b) Types of pleas.
+A defendant may plead not guilty, guilty, no contest, not guilty by reason of insanity, or guilty and mentally ill.
 A defendant may plead in the alternative not guilty or not guilty by reason of insanity.
 If a defendant refuses to plead or if a defendant corporation fails to appear, the court shall enter a plea of not guilty.

-(d) When a defendant enters a plea of not guilty, the case shall forthwith be set for trial.
+(d) Not guilty plea.
+When a defendant enters a plea of not guilty, the case shall forthwith be set for trial.
 A defendant unable to make bail shall be given a preference for an early trial.
 In cases other than felonies the court shall advise the defendant, or counsel, of the requirements for making a written demand for a jury trial.

 (e)(1) if the defendant is not represented by counsel, he or she has knowingly waived the right to counsel and does not desire counsel;